What is a dental bridge?

 But you are no doubt wondering, 'how, exactly, does this procedure work?"
 Well, our Grande Prairie dentists are here to explain all of this to you.

 During the assessment portion of the appointment, your dentist will talk to you about your options for replacing your missing teeth.
-In addition to a dental bridge, dentures and dental implants may also be considered.
+In addition to a dental bridge, dental implants may also be considered.

 Based on your needs and financial situation, your dentist will make a recommendation for you.
 If you choose a dental bridge, the following procedures will be followed to begin your treatment: